IvijanPetras/library/README.md

 # library
-OOP writen library that acts as a book storage.
+library that acts as a book storage.